redhat-beyond/superx/README.md

 ![superx](superx/static/img/superx.JPG)

 ## **Main Goal**
-**Comparing prices between supermarkets by using accesible data- to save money**
+**Comparing prices between supermarkets by using accessible data- to save money**
 - To activate and use the app- please follow the instructions in [User's_Guide file](User's_Guide.md)

 ## Project Architecture